-As Wisconsin welcomes people arriving from Ukraine to our state, it is important for providers to have the knowledge and resources to provide culturally informed care.
+As Wisconsin welcomes new humanitarian parolees to our state, it is important for providers to have the knowledge and resources to provide culturally informed care.
 New populations are eligible for humanitarian parole through federal sponsorship programs, including Uniting for Ukraine (U4U) and processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV).

 For more information on Ukrainian arrivals, see the Department of Homeland Security's webpage.